succinctlabs/op-succinct/book/fault_proofs/fault_proof_architecture.md

     - If challenged: prover receives the challenger's bond
     - If unchallenged: no reward but can have fast finality

-Proving will revert if:
+Attempting to submit a proof will revert if:
-- Proof is not submitted before the deadline
+- Proof is not submitted before the proof deadline
 - Proof is not valid
 - If a prover tries to prove a game that has already been proven